Vestur/cs326-empaths/docs/milestone2.md

-    deleteLike - undo a like (reduce number of likes charity has - add functionality to verify user doing the unliking had actually liked it) getLikedCharities - gives list of charity objects createReview - create a review (add said review object to user and charity)
+    deleteLike - undo a like (reduce number of likes charity has - add functionality to verify user doing the unliking had actually liked it) getLikedCharities - gives list of charity objects createReview - create a review (add said review object to user and charity) deleteReview - remove review from user and charity getReviews - gives list of review objects for a user
 # 2 At least one set of four screenshots of your client interface with descriptions

 # 3 The URL of your Heroku Application